victor-m-p/cultural-landscapes/analysis/README.md

 ## Overview
 This folder documents the the analysis of DRH data reported in "Inferring Cultural Landscapes with the Inverse Ising Model" (mainly Section 5).
 Code-base currently being cleaned and made reproducible.

-* Preprocessing of the DRH data.
-* Data curation for the subset used in the paper.
 * Table creation.
 * Figures 3 and 4.